GiGGioSo/paper-rider/README.md

 ### Map file format
 The extension should be `.prmap`.

-The map file consists in a list of obstacles and a list of boost pads, in this order.
+The map file consists of a list of obstacles and a list of boost pads, in this order.

 Before every list, the number of elements of that list has to be specified.